laro/Cilia/README.md

           ```
           Int* array = new Int[3]  // Array-to-pointer decay possible
           array[2] = 0
-          array[3] = 0  // Undefined behaviour, no bounds check
+          array[3] = 0  // Undefined behaviour, no bounds check at all
           ```
-          Actually this is how to handle pointer to array of Int "correctly":
+        - Actually this is how to handle pointer to array of Int "correctly":
           ```
           Int[3]* arrayPtr = new Int[3]
           *arrayPtr[2] = 0